Aquarium substrate refers to whatever substance it is you choose to line the bottom of your tank.

 If you wish to keep live plants with your goldfish, you will have to keep them potted in the tank as there will be nothing in the bottom of the tank to root them in, likely restricting growth and limiting the choice of plants you’ll have.

 However, you can choose non-rooting, floating plants, like anubias and java fern.
-I’ve seen some very attractive bare bottom tanks arranged with driftwood and live plants.
-Just be aware that those plants may very well become lunch!
+I’ve seen some very attractive bare bottom tanks arranged with live plants and driftwood.
+Just be aware that those plants may very well become lunch – and if interested, check out our guide on how to find and prepare driftwood!

 - Easy to maintain